-- Establish a more durable mechanism for soliciting and sustaining high level financial support. - Continue the close collaboration with the WHO on global projects relevant to HCT and fulfilling WBMT responsibilities as an NGO in official relations with the WHO, including the ongoing WHO-sponsored project, the ISCT Presidential Task Force on Unproven Cellular Therapies (Section 4.4.2.3). - Continue to offer Workshops and Scientific Symposia in regions with constrained resources. - Continue efforts in support of AFBMT and LABMT (Section 4.5.2). - Continue support of transplant center twinning and/or other cross-training activities; - Continue the mission of the Research Data Task Force to oversee proper procedures for research coordinated by the WBMT (Section 4.7). - Sustain the WBMT Nuclear Accident Management Standing Committee (Section 3.5) in collaboration with existing nuclear accident committees. - Further develop the WBMT Patient Advocacy / Advisory Committee (Section 3.6) to mentor patient groups and harmonize patient educational materials across the globe.
+- Establish a more durable mechanism for soliciting and sustaining high level financial support.
+In 2020 WBMT member societies have contributed via a voluntary fee.
+The letter stating this request has been added (Appendix J). - Continue the close collaboration with the WHO on global projects relevant to HCT and fulfilling WBMT responsibilities as an NGO in official relations with the WHO, including the ongoing WHO-sponsored project, the ISCT Presidential Task Force on Unproven Cellular Therapies (Section 4.4.2.3). - A WHO Task Force has been created (Section 4.4). - Continue to offer Workshops and Scientific Symposia in regions with constrained resources and willing to establish new or expand existing HCT programs. - Continue efforts in support of AFBMT and LABMT (Section 4.5.2). - Continue support of transplant center twinning and/or other cross-training activities; - Continue the mission of the Research Data Task Force to oversee proper procedures for research coordinated by the WBMT (Section 4.7). - Sustain the WBMT Global Emergencies and Nuclear Accident Management Committee (Section 3.5) in collaboration with existing nuclear accident committees. - Further develop the WBMT Patient Advocacy / Advisory Committee (Section 3.6) to mentor patient groups and harmonize patient educational materials across the globe. - Continue collection of global activity data by new and userfriendly database and its publication. - Work on ways to collect and analyze global outcome data.